gwynethallwright/cs293b-project/readme.md

 - Output
 	- A text file with filename of the video and 1/0 representing whether human was detected or not.-

+#### Monitoring Script
+- Bash script for use on IoT device.
+- Extra requirements: `sudo apt-get inotify-tools`.
+- Usage: `monitor.sh [DIR]` to monitor a directory.
+- Executes Python classification script when a file with a .mkv extension is placed in DIR.

 ### Team Members
 Gwyneth Allwright, Swaroop Rao and Sabrina Tsui.
 This is our project for CS293B Cloud Computing (Spring 2020) at UCSB.